By Melissa Rosen

 Leave Your Customers Alone

-For this final tip, let’s go back to Trader Joe’s.
+For this final tip, let us go back to Trader Joe’s.
 When was the last time they sent you an email?
 Has their cashier asked you to sign up for their loyalty program?
 Do you get bombarded with review requests from them?

-I know, it’s a mind blowing realization — the most successful customer service practice is to leave them alone!
+I know, it is a mind blowing realization — the most successful customer service practice is to leave them alone!
 If you follow all the tips above, it’s actually pretty easy to do.
-You’ll start to have faith in your product and services and get ahead of issues before they become real.
-You’ll go from clingy ex to cool, confident person ready for a healthy relationship.
-You’ll actually save money and time on retention and marketing tactics by simply providing the best-in-class service from the get-go.
-Customers will want to come back to you, you won’t have to beg them!
+You will start to have faith in your product and services and get ahead of issues before they become real.
+You will go from clingy ex to cool, confident person ready for a healthy relationship.
+You will actually save money and time on retention and marketing tactics by simply providing the best-in-class service from the get-go.
+Customers will want to come back to you, you will not have to beg them!

 Now get out there and build the best customer service team this world has ever seen!
-You’re ready for it.
+You are ready for it.